mbogochow/simple-site-framework/README.md

 2. Unzip the package and rename the folder to `bootstrap`.
 Place this folder in the `public` directory.
 3. Download jQuery from [here](//code.jquery.com/jquery-1.10.2.min.js) or go to [http://code.jquery.com/jquery-1.10.2.min.js](http://code.jquery.com/jquery-1.10.2.min.js).
 4. Rename this file to `jquery.min.js` and placed it in the `public/javascripts` directory.
 5. Optional: The system supports [Google Code Prettify](https://code.google.com/p/google-code-prettify/).
 The effects of Prettify are only seen if you have a `<pre>` tag with `class="prettyprint"`.
-If you would like to use this feature offline, download the small package from [here](https://code.google.com/p/google-code-prettify/downloads/detail?name=prettify-small-4-Mar-2013.tar.bz2&can=2&q=) or go to [https://code.google.com/p/google-code-prettify/downloads/list](https://code.google.com/p/google-code-prettify/downloads/list).
-Extract and move the `google-code-prettify` folder to the public folder.
+	- If you would like to use this feature offline, download the small package from [here](https://code.google.com/p/google-code-prettify/downloads/detail?name=prettify-small-4-Mar-2013.tar.bz2&can=2&q=) or go to [https://code.google.com/p/google-code-prettify/downloads/list](https://code.google.com/p/google-code-prettify/downloads/list).
+	- Extract and move the `google-code-prettify` folder to the `public` directory.

 Data Storage